-Sources can be Azure VMs or on-premises machines that have an installed monitoring agent.
+Sources can be Azure VMs/ scale sets or on-premises machines that have an installed monitoring agent.
 Destination endpoints can be Microsoft 365 URLs, Dynamics 365 URLs, custom URLs, Azure VM resource IDs, IPv4, IPv6, FQDN, or any domain name.

 Access Connection Monitor

-- On the Azure portal home page, go to Network Watcher.
+In the Azure portal, go to Network Watcher.

-- On the left, in the Monitoring section, select Connection Monitor.
+On the left pane, under Monitoring, select Connection Monitor.

-- You see all of the connection monitors that were created in Connection Monitor.
-To see the connection monitors that were created in the classic experience of Connection Monitor, go to the Connection Monitor tab.
+All the connection monitors that were created in Connection Monitor are displayed.
+To view the connection monitors that were created in the classic experience of Connection Monitor, select the Connection Monitor tab.

 Create a connection monitor

-In connection monitors that you create in Connection Monitor, you can add both on-premises machines and Azure VMs as sources.
+In connection monitors that you create in Connection Monitor, you can add both on-premises machines and Azure VMs/ scale sets as sources.
 These connection monitors can also monitor connectivity to endpoints.
-The endpoints can be on Azure or any other URL or IP.
+The endpoints can be on Azure or any other URL or IP address.

 Connection Monitor includes the following entities:

-- Connection monitor resource – A region-specific Azure resource.
-All of the following entities are properties of a connection monitor resource.
+- Connection monitor resource: A region-specific Azure resource.
+All the following entities are properties of a connection monitor resource.

-- Endpoint – A source or destination that participates in connectivity checks.
-Examples of endpoints include Azure VMs, on-premises agents, URLs, and IPs.
+- Endpoint: A source or destination that participates in connectivity checks.
+Examples of endpoints include Azure VMs/ scale sets, on-premises agents, URLs, and IP addresses.

-- Test configuration – A protocol-specific configuration for a test.
-Based on the protocol you chose, you can define the port, thresholds, test frequency, and other parameters.
+- Test configuration: A protocol-specific configuration for a test.
+Based on the protocol you select, you can define the port, thresholds, test frequency, and other properties.

-All sources, destinations, and test configurations that you add to a test group get broken down to individual tests.
-Here's an example of how sources and destinations are broken down:
+All sources, destinations, and test configurations that you add to a test group get broken down into individual tests.
+Here's an example of how sources and destinations are arranged: